IanDCarroll/GoScrumYourself/DailyScrum.md

+9/12/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Sprint 7 Planning
+  - Complete ex37
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Complete ex38 of Learn Python the Hard Way: "Doing Things to Lists"
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - No Blockers

 9/11/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - Start Learn Python the Hard Way ex37